QingqingD0ng/QingqingD0ng.github.io/_pages/about.md

 # ABOUT ME

 Hi!
-I am a master student in computer science in Saarland University.
-I am really tired of fancy dazzling linkedin style self introductions and I want to do this in the simplest and most authentic way.
-I believe there is a calling for everybody on the earth to fullfill.
-And to me that calling is learning knowledge and helping others.
-I love to make this world a better place to live, even just for one moment one person at a time.
+I am a master's student of computer science at Saarland University.
+I am tired of fancy LinkedIn-style self-introductions, and I want to do this in the simplest and most authentic way.
+I believe there is a calling for everybody on Earth to fulfill.
+And to me, that calling is learning knowledge and helping others.
+I love to make this world a better place to live, even if just for one moment, one person at a time.

-My personal interests include doing meditation and yoga, going to gym with my gym buddy, inventing new ways to cook, spreading cat memes and binge eating chips.
+My personal interests include doing meditation and yoga, going to the gym with my gym buddy, inventing new ways to cook, spreading cat memes, and binge-eating chips.

-My resaerch interest lies in interdisciplinary studies such as socialtal computing, ethical AI and human-centered computing.
+My research interests lie in interdisciplinary studies such as societal computing, ethical AI, and human-centered computing.
 If you want to know more about me, click [here](./docs/CV.pdf) to check my CV.

 ## 📚 Publications